tihomirt/Test-Assignment-Simple/README.md

 Test assignment to showcase the usage of Maven, RestAssured, JUnit5, WebDriver with Java8+

 ## Running instructions:
-Make sure java8 and maven are installed properly
+Make sure java8, google chrome and maven are installed properly

 Download the code